9 cons of building your own in-house HR system

 You will face multiple challenges you didn’t think about (because you didn’t notice them)

-A missing feature of the product is a common motivation to build a new one.
+A missing feature is a common motivation to build a new system instead of trying to keep improving existing HR software.
 But it is easy to overlook the quality of the whole solution while looking at the missing feature only.

-Usually, the rest of the software is a job well done that is delivering the expected results.
+Usually, the rest of the software already supports recruitment, onboarding, and daily HR operations effectively.
 But being “well done” means not “easy to do''.
-When it comes to Calamari, there are 1 milion lines of code that are a result of 7 years of work.
-The software works as it is expected due to the enormous work put in it, countless tests, and numerous bugs killed.
+When it comes to Calamari, there are 1 million lines of code that are the result of 7 years of work.
+The software works as it is expected to due to the enormous work put into it, countless tests, and numerous bugs killed.

 The ROI will leave you devastated

-A painful one – a constantly underdeveloped and company-wide loathed project will have little to no ROI.
+A painful reality is that such a project often ends up failing and delivering little return on investment.
 Assuming an investment with ROI like that, would you be insane enough to put your money in it?

 Doubtfully.
 And yet – you do so by building in-house HR software.